 You will have to stir the mixture now and then, but the amazing part is that sugardine will never go bad.
-I have some that is two years old and even though the color changed (is darker), it’s still usable.
+I have a batch that is two years old and even though the color changed (is darker), it’s still usable.

 Sugardine is a homemade remedy.
 Therefore I recommend you should research anything you read so you are assured of its use and the accuracy of the information provided.

-Another method that works is honey and many preppers and survivalists have tried honey on contaminated and infected wounds with spectacular results.
+Another method that works is honey.
+Many preppers and survivalists have tried honey on contaminated and infected wounds with spectacular results.
 Manuka honey works best but it is also expensive.
 You can read more about Honey as survival food and aid in the article below.